andrtw/todo-app/README.md

 ### Install Libraries and Dependencies

-Once you have the files downloaded, navigate into the root project directory, first into the server and then into the client directory and run the following command.
-This will install all libraries and dependencies.
+Once you have the files downloaded, you need to install all libraries and dependencies.

+Navigate into the root project directory, then into the server directory and run the following commands.

+`npm install`
+`bower install`

+Navigate into the client directory and run the following command.

 `npm install`